- Fellowship in 2018 at University College London

 Dr. Choi's research focuses on suprasegmental speech perception.
 He actively elucidates the perception of Cantonese tones, English stress, and musical pitch by Cantonese-English bilinguals.
 In a study published in Cognition in 2019, Dr. Choi and his team discovered that Cantonese-English bilinguals perceived English stress more accurately than did native English listeners.
 This ground-breaking finding bucked the usual assumption that non-native listeners are always disadvantaged compared with native listeners.
 In a solo study published in Neuropsychologia in 2021, Dr. Choi further examined this Cantonese advantage and identified its behavioral and neurophysiological constraints.

 In addition to bilingualism, Dr. Choi is also interested in exploring the connectivity of music and language.
 He keenly investigates how musical experience facilitates speech perception, and how language experience enhances music perception.
 In 2020, Dr. Choi published another solo study which investigated the effect of musical experience on Cantonese tone perception by native English listeners.
 The study showed that musical experience only facilitated the perception of some—but not all—Cantonese tones.
 This surprising finding (referred by Dr. Choi as “the selectivity of musical advantage”) informs the need to refine contemporary theories of cross-domain plasticity.

 Besides research, Dr. Choi engages in academic and community services.
-He is an Associate Review Editor of Deafness and Education International.
+He is an Associate Editor of Frontiers in Psychology, Frontiers in Communication, and Deafness & Education International.
 He has also served as an external reviewer for the HKSAR government and private funders.